Motus-Lympha/Demons-Reg-Aorta/README.md

 # Demons-Reg-Aorta

 Demons-based sequential registration of biomedical images.
-Used for stain field assessment of aortic dissections.
+Used for strain field assessment of aortic dissections.

 Run: run_entire_dset.m